falk-werner/fetch/README.md

 Fetch does not aim at full curl compatibility, since fetch focuses on http / https protocol only.
 We also do not aim to support each http / https related option, since some options are rarely used.
-Before reaching v1.0.0 the following feates should be supported.

-- specify root certificte for peer verification
-  curl options: `--crlfile`

-There are also some useful features which may be supported after v1.0.0:
+The following options are planned to be added in future:

 - mTLS support
   curl options: `-E`, `--cert`, `--cert-status`, `--cert-type`